 - Burning citronella candles at night

-When dealing with a pest problem of any kind, it is always wise to reach out to a trusted professional.
+When dealing with any pest problem, it is always wise to reach out to a trusted professional.
 Mosquitoes can be difficult to eliminate, especially if you live near ponds or other water bodies that you cannot remove.

 While many of these prevention tips can temporarily keep mosquitoes away, the only long-term solution is to apply a yard spray.

-Be cautious though, as yard sprays contain dangerous chemicals that require proper application.
-Likewise, these sprays can harm beneficial insects, like honeybees, if haphazardly applied.
+Be cautious, though, as yard sprays contain dangerous chemicals that require proper application.
+Likewise, these sprays can harm beneficial insects, such as honeybees, if applied haphazardly.

 FAQs